libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 Like `query`, operations that start with `aggregate` return sets of arrays.

-However, the purpose of aggregate is to returns secondary data computed from the properties of the items.
+However, rather than return items, the purpose of aggregate operations is to returns secondary data computed from the properties of these items.
 For example, you might use an `aggregate` query to create a report about operational performance for a set of process segments within a certain time frame.

-This request returns the count of all Equipment items that match a certain filter.
+This request returns the count of all Equipment items that match a certain filter:

 ```graphql
 query countItems($filter: EquipmentFilter) {